 - Credit is for residential use only, limit one toilet per property.

 - Credit is not eligible for new buildings or as part of a renovation requiring a permit.

 - Toilet being replaced must have a flushing volume of 13 litres or greater.

 Step 2: If you are eligible, fill in the following form:

-- Receipt for new low-flow toilet.
+Receipt must be for a new low-flow toilet.
 New toilets must be CSA- or Warnock Hersey-approved 4.8 flush or dual-flush toilets.
 Local businesses offering additional discounts for low-flow toilets purchased in this program are RONA, Haney Builders, and Home Hardware.

-We will verify with the City of Maple Ridge that you are the registered property owner and your tax credit will appear on your property tax notification!
+We will verify with the City of Maple Ridge that you are the registered property owner (and have not previously applied for the tax credit) and will send you a confirmation email.
+This email will confirm that you will receive the $50 low-flow toilet tax credit on your property tax notification.